-What had brought me to this city?
-I think about it now and realize I had so few memories of this place.
-Drunk with temples, my visit turned out to be on the boundaries of cynicism.
-Ayutthaya is a charming place if only I’d paid more attention to it.
+What brought me to this city?
+I realize I have few memories of it.
+After seeing countless temples, my brain turned passive and ignored details.
+Ayutthaya was a lovely place if only I’d paid more attention to it.

-In order to move around, you needed to rent a bike or hire a tuktuk at a more expensive rate if you’re traveling alone.
-God knows I tried getting on a bike but my lack of experience betrayed me and I was left to walk around the city under the scorching heat.
+To explore the city, you can either rent a bike or hire a tuk-tuk, which is more expensive if you’re traveling alone.
+I attempted to get on a bike, but my lack of experience betrayed me.
+I ended up walking around the city under the scorching heat.

-On one occasion, I met a man who drove a tuktuk who offered to take me around the places I circled on my map.
-We negotiated on the price until we arrived at a mutual agreement.
+Hours later, I met a man driving a tuk-tuk who offered to take me to the temples.
+My budget was tight, so I negotiated the price until we came to an agreement.

-He told me he used to work in some other country [I forgot if it was Singapore, maybe?] and that he was also a driver there.
-Apparently he missed Thailand so much that he decided to come home.
-The unbearable heat made it difficult to focus on our conversation and I now only remember little bits and pieces from it.
+He told me he used to work in Singapore as a driver but missed Thailand so much that he decided to come home.
+The intolerable heat made it difficult to focus on our conversation, so I only remember pieces of it.